tangshuang/nautil/docs/component/props.md

     // two-way-binding prop
     $show: Boolean,

-    // event handler, there is no need to declare the real type, only pass `true`
+    // event stream prop, there is no need to declare the real type, only pass `true`
     onClick: true,
   }
 }